A Message from Head of Middle School - Mr Nick Cheyne

 Middle School at Peace Lutheran College comprises of Years 6-9.
 These are important years that serve as a transition between childhood and young adulthood.
 We understand that this adolescent group has needs that are distinct from other age groups.
 Beyond the physical growth seen, this age group also experiences rapid changes in brain functioning and cognitive development.
-Consequently, how an adolescent learns and their ability to manage emitional, social and moral challenges is a key focus of Middle School at Peace.
+Consequently, how an adolescent learns and their ability to manage emotional, social and moral challenges is a key focus of Middle School at Peace.

-It is these features of Middle School at Peace that provide a platform for successful learning outcomes.
+It is these features of Middle School at Peace that provide a platform for successful learning outcomes

 PLC has high expectations of how our Middle School students approach their learning.
 Our approach fosters a willingness and commitment to learning.
 This is because we provide all students with an opportunity to succeed and feel a sense of accomplishment at what they have achieved.
 Our expectations are built on Christian Values that include respect, responsibility, integrity, compassion, honesty and courage.
 Firm boundaries are formed and offer students an opportunity for responsibility.
-Middle School at Peace asks students to dream big and to take risks in their learning, thereby, buidling confidence in a supportive environment without the risk of ridicule.
+Middle School at Peace asks students to dream big and to take risks in their learning, thereby, building confidence in a supportive environment without the risk of ridicule.

 Challenges for Middle Years Students.